-Fondation Botnar funds the Botnar Child Road Safety Challenge, a program that seeks to reduce road traffic deaths and accidents.
+Fondation Botnar funds the Botnar Child Road Safety Challenge, a program that seeks to reduce road traffic deaths and injuries.

-India, Mexico, Romania, South Africa, Tunisia and Vietnam.
+India, Mexico, Romania, South Africa, Tunisia, Tanzania and Vietnam.

 The project is managed by the Global Road Safety Partnership.